garylirocks/quickrefs/js.markdown

   - `for..in` is optimized for generic objects, not arrays, it's slower than `for..of` on arrays;
   - `for..in` iterates over all properties, it gets keys from the prototype chain as well, but not symbol properties;
+  - If a property is not enumerable, it will not be listed, that's why you don's see properties from `Object.prototype`;
   - `for..of` works on any iterable value;

 * Custom iterator